-- e) Copies of any subscriptions to the U.S. Treasury for the purchase of State and Local Government Series (SLGS) obligations; - f) Any calculations of liability for arbitrage rebate that is or may become due with respect to any issue of tax-exempt obligations or build America bonds, and any calculations prepared to show that no arbitrage rebate is due, together, if applicable, with account statements or cancelled checks showing the payment of any rebate amounts to the U.S. Treasury together with any applicable IRS Form 8038-T; and - g) Copies of all contracts of the District, including any leases, with respect to the use of any property owned by the District and acquired or financed with the proceeds of tax-exempt obligations or build America bonds, any part of which property is used by a private person at any time when such bonds are or have been outstanding. - h) Retain documentation to support that the Comprehensive Annual Financial Report and any required continuing disclosures were filed with the Municipal Securities Rulemaking Board's Electronic Municipal Market Access (EMMA).
+- c) Copies of account statements showing all investment activity of any and all accounts in which the proceeds of any issue of Obligations has been held; - Copies of all bid requests and bid responses used in the acquisition of any special investments used for the proceeds of any tax-exempt obligations, including any swaps, swaptions, or other financial derivatives entered into with respect to any tax-exempt obligations in order to establish that such instruments were purchased at fair market value; - e) Copies of any subscriptions to the U.S. Treasury for the purchase of State and Local Government Series (SLGS) obligations; - f) Any calculations of liability for arbitrage rebate that is or may become due with respect to any issue of tax-exempt obligations, and any calculations prepared to show that no arbitrage rebate is due, together, if applicable, with account statements or cancelled checks showing the payment of any rebate amounts to the U.S. Treasury together with any applicable IRS Form 8038-T; and - g) Copies of all contracts of the District, including any leases, with respect to the use of any property owned by the District and acquired or financed with the proceeds of taxexempt obligations, any part of which property is used by a private person at any time when such bonds are or have been outstanding. - h) Retain documentation to support that the Annual Comprehensive Financial Report and any required continuing disclosures were filed with the Municipal Securities Rulemaking Board's Electronic Municipal Market Access (EMMA).